SarahBednarsh/dotNet5782_9845_9065/README.md

 dotNet project of Liorah Mandelbaum and Sarah Bednarsh Hello World! to check later: do we need to put thisses in the constructer functions?

+DAL: remember to add basic logic for handling the data lists
+BL: exceptions